Back to All Events

 For more information, click below to expand.

-• Join Jo Webster for a mind and taste-bud-expanding, hands-on kimchi experience.
+• Join Jo Webster and Caroline Gilmartin for a mind and taste-bud-expanding, hands-on kimchi experience.
 We will learn a little about the origins of kimchi, the ways in which it might benefit health and different ways you can weave it into your home life.

-Of course, you will also make your very own batch of kimchi to take home.
+Of course, you will also help make some kimchi to take home.
 And you will have the opportunity to eat kimchi in more ways than you might imagine!
 By the end of the day, you will be ready to continue your kimchi adventure at home, with your mind brimming with ideas and possibilities.

 A delicious meal involving kimchi (in different forms) (and other ferments) awaits you at the lunch table to ensure you are inspired and energised for this unique event.

 Once you've got the bug, there's no going back!
-Come and take a little power over health back into your own hands by making kimchi for yourself.
+This is a delicious and fun way to support your own health.

-I have some capacity for concessionary places where they are needed.
-Please email me if you would like further information.
+There is some capacity for concessionary places where they are needed.
+Please email Jo if you would like further information.

 • Just wanted to say a massive thank you for Friday.
 Your passion and contagious enthusiasm truly inspired both the chefs and me.
 We had an incredibly enjoyable training session and gained a wealth of valuable insights about fermentation and gut health.
 I can't wait to see what the chefs do going forward with their newfound knowledge and skills within the BM restaurants. - BM Caterers